The Dementia Hospital Stay

 The Role of Caregivers: Patient Advocates for Loved Ones with Dementia

 When your loved one is in the hospital, they need you to be more than just their caregiver.
-They need you to become their Patient Liaison.
+They need you to become their patient liaison.

 Effective Communication:

-Patient Liaisons play a pivotal role as advocates for their loved ones with Dementia.
+Patient liaisons play a pivotal role as advocates for their loved ones with Dementia.
 Communicating the patient’s unique needs, preferences, and routines to the hospital staff is essential.
 This information empowers healthcare professionals to provide more personalized and considerate care.
 Sharing details about what calms the patient, their communication style, and any specific triggers helps create a more supportive environment.

 Providing Insight:

-Patient Liaisons possess invaluable insights into the behavioral patterns and idiosyncrasies of the person with Dementia.
+They possess invaluable insights into the behavioral patterns and idiosyncrasies of the person with Dementia.
 This knowledge enables hospital staff to tailor their approach, minimizing potential sources of distress.
 Whether it’s a certain soothing gesture, a preferred way of communication, or activities that bring comfort, these insights guide healthcare professionals in delivering more patient-centered care.

 Collaboration with Staff: